The return of summer travel has been overshadowed by travel chaos in recent months, leaving passengers anxious and confused.

 So with airports the epicentre of much of this travel chaos, what can you do to minimise the risk of delays?

 When should I arrive at the airport?

-UK travel expert Simon Calder told ITV’s Good Morning Britain programme in May that airport problems were being exacerbated by anxious passengers turning up hours early for their flights.
+UK travel expert Simon Calder told ITV’s Good Morning Britain that airport problems were being exacerbated by anxious passengers turning up hours early for their flights.

 "It sounds absolutely mad, but an awful lot of these queues are people who have got a flight at 10am turning up at 5am,” he said.